 - Prevents water damage through automatic shutoff in the event of a leak

 This process doesn't have to feel overwhelming.
-We have vendors who can take care of you.
+We have vendors who can take care of it.

-According to our recent survey, only 17% of homeowners have water sensors in their homes.
+According to our recent home report, only 17% of homeowners have water sensors installed in their homes.
 In comparison:

 84%